WellthCare

 The Two Main Structures for Prescription Drug Coverage

-Prescription drugs are covered under two primary models: the integrated medical/pharmacy plan (common with Health Maintenance Organizations or HMOs) and the carve-out pharmacy benefit (used by most Preferred Provider Organizations or PPOs and self-funded plans).
+Prescription drugs are covered under two main models: the integrated medical/pharmacy plan (common with Health Maintenance Organizations or HMOs) and the carve-out pharmacy benefit (used by most Preferred Provider Organizations or PPOs and self-funded plans).
 In an integrated plan, your drug and medical benefits sit under one roof.
 In a carve-out model, your employer hires a separate Pharmacy Benefit Manager (PBM) to administer the drug benefit.
 This separation often leads to misaligned incentives, where the PBM profits from spread pricing, rebate games, and formulary restrictions rather than from keeping patients healthy.

-What “Standard Coverage” Typically Includes
+What “Standard Coverage” Includes

 Most standard employer plans offer a multi-tier formulary that categorizes drugs into: